Oljath

 Oljath (Öljätäi; ოლჯათი) (fl.
 1289–1314) was a Queen consort of Georgia as the wife of two successive kings, Vakhtang II (r.
 1289–1292) and David VIII (r.
 1292–1311).
 She was a daughter of Abaqa Khan, the Mongol Ilkhan of Iran.

 Origin

 Oljath was a younger daughter of Abaqa.
 Her mother was either Abaqa's wife Maria Palaiologina, an illegitimate daughter of the Byzantine emperor Michael VIII Palaiologos, or Bulujin egechi, a concubine.
 She was, thus, a great-great-granddaughter of Genghis Khan.

 First marriage

-The anonymous 14th-century Chronicle of a Hundred Years, part of the Georgian Chronicles, relates that, after having Demetrius II of Georgia put to death in 1289, the Ilkhan Arghun sent the influential Georgian nobleman Khutlu-Bugha to David I of Imereti, an uncle of the executed monarch, bidding him send his son Vakhtang, whom he intended to put on the throne of Georgia, and to give him his sister Oljath in marriage.
-Vakhtang's reign was short-lived and died in 1292, without known issue.
+The anonymous 14th-century Chronicle of a Hundred Years, part of the Georgian Chronicles, relates that, after having Demetrius II of Georgia put to death in 1289, the Ilkhan Arghun sent the influential Georgian nobleman Khutlu-Bugha to David I of Imereti, an uncle of the executed monarch, bidding him to send his son Vakhtang, whom he intended to put on the throne of Georgia, and to give him his sister Oljath in marriage.
+Vakhtang's reign was short-lived and he died in 1292, without known issue.